a-vi-shek/URSim-Grasshopper-Link/README.md

 ![Select HD3](/images/06_ursim_vm_chose_hd_4.jpg)

+# 4. Configure VMWare to connect with Windows

-7. Now click on the settings to change a crucial network property and a display property.
+1. Now click on the settings to change a crucial network property and a display property.

 ![Created VM](/images/06_ursim_vm_create.jpg)

-8. On _Display_ tab change the Graphics Controller to VBoxSVGA.
+2. On _Display_ tab change the Graphics Controller to VBoxSVGA.

 ![Change Display](/images/07_ursim_vm_display.jpg)

-9. On _Network_ tab change the _Attached to_ to _Host-only Adapter_
+3. On _Network_ tab change the _Attached to_ to _Host-only Adapter_

 ![Change Network](/images/07_ursim_vm_network.jpg)

-10. Now you can start your Virtual Machine.
+4. Now you can start your Virtual Machine.